darlinho/dverify/java/README.md

 # 📦 dverify

-A Java implementation for signing and verifying data to/from either JWT or UUID and ECDSA keys distributed via Kafka, with **[RocksDB](https://rocksdb.org/)** persistence and automatic key rotation.
+A Java implementation for signing and verifying data encoded in either JWT or UUID, secured with ECDSA keys distributed via Kafka.
+It relies on **[RocksDB](https://rocksdb.org/)** for persistence and automatic key rotation, ensuring ultra-fast verification and robust security.

 ---